C8620/Source-Archive/README.md

 1. Fill database and MS Graph information in `/inc/_config.inc` and then rename it to `/config.inc`.
 2. Fill your turnstile secret and domain in `/inc/turnstile.php`.
 3. Fill the database containing your data index to `/inc/connect.php`

+During the later development stages, it was discovered that there are places where URL was somehow hardcoded - please change them before using this for places elsewhere

 ## Database
 The database sample could be found in the SQL file.
 DO NOT UPLOAD THE SQL FILE TO YOUR WEBSITE.